3 Weeks in Spain and Portugal: 2 Itineraries

 But then, the travel between Lisbon and Algarve can be done by bus, driving, or plane.
 You decide if you want to end your trip in a city or near beautiful beaches.

-When it comes to beaches and hiking, Lisbon doesn’t have much to offer, but it’s historical city is definitely worth a visit.
-Lisbon, Portugal’s coastal capital, is more than just urban allure.
-Beach enthusiasts flock to nearby Cascais and Estoril, boasting golden sands and azure waters, while Costa da Caparica offers surf-friendly waves.
+When it comes to beaches and hiking, Lisbon doesn’t have much to offer, but its historical city is definitely worth a visit.
+Lisbon, Portugal’s coastal capital, is more than just a busy city.
+Beach enthusiasts can visit the nearby Cascais and Estoril, while Costa da Caparica offers surf-friendly waves.

-For hiking aficionados, the Sintra-Cascais Natural Park presents trails meandering through mystical forests, leading to panoramic viewpoints and Moorish castles.
-Just a stone’s throw from the city’s hustle, Lisbon’s surroundings provide a balanced dose of sun, sea, and scenic treks.
+For hikers, the Sintra-Cascais Natural Park presents trails through forests, leading to panoramic viewpoints and Moorish Castles.

 Algarve for 3 days